sriramdasbalaji/AzureFunctions/readme.md

      ![clonetherepo](images/clonetherepo.png)

-3. You might be prompted to sign into to your account from Visual Studio.
+3. An instance of **Visual Studio** opens and you might be prompted to sign into to your account.
 Sign in to your account

 4. Set the local path where you want the local repository to be placed and select **Clone**.

      ![clonepath](images/clonepath.png)

-5. In Team Explorer under **Solutions** you will see all the solutions in the local git folder and double click on **PartsUnlimited.sln** to open the project.
+5. In Team Explorer under **Solutions**, you will see the list of solutions within the local git folder and double click on **PartsUnlimited.sln** to open the project.

      ![openproject](images/opensolution.png)

-## Exercise 2:  Create API endpoints
+## Exercise 2:  Create API for discounts

- In this exercise you will create two versions of an API.
+ In this exercise, you will create two versions of an API.
 The first API to display the products with price for public/general user of the site, the second one with more discounts for employees.

- 1. Create a new API project in **PartsUnlimited** solution.
-Right click on solution, then click on **Add** and select **New Project...**
+ 1. *Create a new API project in **PartsUnlimited** solution* - Right click on solution, then click on **Add** and select **New Project...**

- 2. Select **Web** under "Visual C#" category, select **ASP.NET Core Web Application (.NET Core)** as the type of this project, enter **PartsUnlimited.API** into the name field and append **\src** at the end of the location, then click on "OK".
+ 2. Select **Web** under "Visual C#" category, select **ASP.NET Core Web Application (.NET Core)** as the type of this project, enter **PartsUnlimited.API** in the name field and append **\src** at the end in the **Location** field, then click on "OK".

      ![createapiproject](images/createapiproject.png)

-3. Select Web API template, and click on "OK".
+3. Select **Web API** template, and click on "OK".

    ![selectapiproject](images/selectapiproject.png)

-4. Reference PartsUnlimited.Models from your API project.
-Right click on your API project's **Dependencies**, then click on **Add Reference...**.
+4. *Reference PartsUnlimited.Models from your API project* - Right click on your API project's **Dependencies**, then click on **Add Reference...**.

    ![clickaddreference](images/clickaddreference.png)